westonstearns/Kaggle-Python-Tutorial/chapter3.md

 *** =sct

---- type:MultipleChoiceExercise lang:python xp:50 skills:2
+--- type:NormalExercise lang:python xp:100 skills:2
 ## Interpreting and Comparing

 Remember how we looked at `.feature_importances_` attribute for the decision trees?
 Well you can request the same attribute from your random forest as well and interpret the relevance of the included variables.